Haldane Duncan: Nine years in Emmerdale

-Since 1999, Duncan has worked on the one other major soap opera so far not mentioned – Emmerdale, which airs on the ITV network several times a week.
-Beginning in 1972 as Emmerdale Farm, it initially centred on just the agricultural base of the Sugden family, with other characters appearing there from the surrounding areas.
-Over time, the village of Beckindale was included more often, the most famous landmark of the early days being The Woolpack public house, which became a social meeting place for many of the characters.
-The village changed its name to Emmerdale in 1994, although the change of name for the series happened in 1989.
+Since 1999, Duncan has worked on Emmerdale, which airs on the ITV network several times a week.

 Duncan directed his first episode of Emmerdale for Yorkshire Television on 8 November 1999.
 The producer was Kieran Roberts and the script was by Bill Lyons.
 He devoted much of his time over the next nine years to the programme making 260 Episodes.
 The last known contribution to the soap opera from him as director was on 27 August 2008.

 He died on 26 December 2018 at the age of 78.

 Memoirs

 In August 2021 his memoirs, 'A Life on the Floor' were published detailing his 30 years working in television.